angles-n-daemons/angles-n-daemons.github.io/content/posts/20221204-googles-claim-on-advertising.md

 categories: ["business"]
 ---

-Changelog:
- - 2023-01-18: edited for readability
- - 2022-12-04: published

-**Note:** This article is presented in short form and long form in that order.
-Feel free to read whichever version you prefer.

 ## Google, is it worse now? [short form]

 In a recent Freakanomics episode about the perceived quality degradation of Google Search, Marissa Mayer makes a claim that ads made Google a more enjoyable product to Google users.
 This claim came as the conclusion of a long running experiment in which some users were shown ads, and those users ended up using Google 3% more.